 Drinking Occassion

 Will the consumer drink the dry mix beverage right away, or will it take some time to finish it all?
 Will it be refrigerated in the dark or left on the counter in the light?
 This issue is closely related to the earlier mentioned cost-in-use consideration.
 Convenient options like turmeric and beet root red will be perfect for drinks that are consumed in the short term, but will not perform well if exposed to extreme light or heat.
 If your product will be exposed to these conditions, alternative yellow options include beta carotene emulsions boosted with antioxidants, or safflower extract.
 Reds tend to have better stability in these conditions, but anthocyanins are an alternative option for acidic beverages, if needed.
-Regardless of the case, it is very important for the powder form of the colors chosen to be stable during the shelf life of the dry mix, which can go up to two years.
-Packaging material design is key for the protection of the whole formula, including colors, flavors, functional and nutritional ingredients.
+Regardless of the case, it is very important for the powder form of the colours chosen to be stable during the shelf life of the dry mix, which can go up to two years.
+Packaging material design is key for the protection of the whole formula, including colours, flavours, functional and nutritional ingredients.

 The Overall Sensory Experience